Premium collections for doors, windows and parquet

 Interior doors with glass can be used in every room if you choose the right glass type.

-Bedroom doors with sandblasted glass — The bedroom needs privacy, not transparency.
+The bedroom needs privacy, not transparency.
 A sandblasted-glass door is the ideal choice: it lets light from the hallway through in the morning, creating a natural transition to waking, while fully protecting privacy.
-Outlines stay blurred.
+Outlines stay blurred, the movement from the hallway is indistinct, and the door's appearance remains elegant and discreet.

-Bathroom door with matte or stained glass — A matte-glass bathroom door offers full confidentiality: light passes diffusely with no visible outline, while removing the closed-in feeling a solid door creates in a windowless bathroom.
-Kulttur materials are moisture-resistant.
+A matte-glass bathroom door offers full confidentiality: light passes diffusely with no visible outline, while removing the closed-in feeling a solid door creates in a windowless bathroom.
+Kulttur materials are moisture-resistant and withstand the temperature variations specific to bathrooms.
+For guest bathrooms or bathrooms with a decorative accent, stained glass can be an elegant alternative that turns the door into a design element.

-[Sliding doors with glass](/{lang}/usi-interior/usi-glisante) for living or dining — Living and dining rooms are social spaces where visibility is an advantage, not a problem.
-A sliding door with clear or sandblasted glass creates separation without closing the space visually — useful especially in open plans.
+Living and dining rooms are social spaces where visibility is an advantage, not a problem.
+A sliding door with clear or sandblasted glass creates separation without closing the space visually — useful especially in open plans where you want the option to delimit the room without losing the sense of continuity.
 Sliding doors with glass are frequently chosen in living rooms because their disappearance into the wall makes them nearly invisible when open.

 Frequently asked questions about interior doors with glass